Battle of Pagan: Aftermath

 In Lower Burma, the king was promptly assassinated by one of his sons, Thihathu of Prome.
 The 250-year-old Pagan Empire now disintegrated.
 The kingdom was fractured into several small power centers as the Yuan dynasty did not fill the power vacuum in the searing Irrawaddy valley.
 The Yuan army instead stayed farther north in Tagaung (present-day northern Mandalay Region).

 In central Burma, another son of Narathihapate, Kyawswa, was installed as king by dowager queen Saw.
 But Kyawswa controlled only the immediate surrounding area of Pagan.
-Even in central Burma, the real power rested with three Pagan military commanders who through their small but well-disciplined army controlled the Kyaukse district, the most important granary of Pagan.
+Even in central Burma, the real power rested with three Pagan military commanders who through their small but well-disciplined army controlled the Kyaukse district, the most important granary of Pagan and were considered heroes for finally halting the seemingly endless Mongol horde.
 Kyawswa had no choice but to recognize them as lords of Kyaukse.
 The brothers increasingly acted like sovereigns.
 Nearly ten years after the fall of Pagan, Kyawswa decided to become a Yuan vassal in January 1297.
 He received official recognition from the Yuan dynasty as the ruler of Burma in March 1298.
 Unsatisfied with their reduced status, the brothers dethroned Kyawswa in December 1298, and founded the Myinsaing Kingdom, officially ending the Pagan Kingdom.
 The Mongol army's effort to install their new nominee, one of Kyawswa's sons, to the Pagan throne in 1301 was unsuccessful.
 Two years later, in 1303, the Yuan court decided to withdraw completely from Upper Burma, and the Yuan army left Tagaung.